 h is the Thickness of dielectric

-The above formulas are also in Transmission Line Design Handbook by Brian C. Wadell, Artech House 1991, with some differences in calculating εeff.
-The main formula is attributable to Harold A. Wheeler and was published in, "Transmission-line properties of a strip on a dielectric sheet on a plane", IEEE Tran.
+The above equations are also in Transmission Line Design Handbook by Brian C. Wadell, Artech House 1991, with some differences in calculating εeff.
+The main equation is attributable to Harold A. Wheeler and was published in, "Transmission-line properties of a strip on a dielectric sheet on a plane", IEEE Tran.
 Microwave Theory Tech., vol. MTT-25, pp. 631-647, Aug.
 1977.
-The effective dielectric constant formula is from: M. V. Schneider, "Microstrip lines for microwave integrated circuits," Bell Syst Tech.
+The effective dielectric constant equation is from: M. V. Schneider, "Microstrip lines for microwave integrated circuits," Bell Syst Tech.
 J., vol. 48, pp. 1422-1444, 1969.

 This calculator is provided free by Chemandy Electronics in order to promote the FLEXI-BOX